 1. Have you ever been in a situation where your officer made a decision to be aggressive offensive under conditions that were untenable?
 How did you handle it?

-3. What are your thoughts about the strength of the situational awareness of the two officers?
+3. What are your thoughts about the strength of the situational awareness of the two officers in this story?
 Why was there such a difference?

 4. What can you do to reduce the possibility that you’ll ever be in this situation?